Burford Water and Wastewater Servicing and Drainage Plan

 My wife and I went door to door with a petition around Burford to really see what "we the people" want!
 (You have a copy of it) Out of all our signatures only 2 people wanted sewer and water, and one was moving to Woodstock as their house just sold and are moving to an old age home.
 So i guess my question is..... when will you ask the people that live here what they really want for OUR community?
 When will you stop paving over the best farm land in the world before you realize you need farms to feed the world!
 Once it's gone, it's gone forever!
 This is our life!
 It's not a video game!

-Keba79 asked about 1 year ago
+Keba79 asked almost 3 years ago

 Thank you for your comments and for your interest in the Burford Master Plan study.
 Consulting with the affected community, property owners and other stakeholders is an important part of the Municipal Class Environmental Assessment process.
 We’re very interested in receiving feedback from the community.
 To date, we’ve received a variety of comments since the public meeting in November 2022 both for and against municipal servicing and moderate community growth.
 The community growth that we consider for the Master Plan study will be very much dependent on the outcome of the on-going Official Plan update, which should be completed in late spring of this year.
 The Master Plan will evaluate the various alternatives against a number of different criteria (i.e. environmental, technical, social, financial, etc) including community input.
 There will be more opportunities to provide feedback as the alternatives for water, wastewater and stormwater are developed and evaluated.
 Please continue to provide your comments as the study progresses.